-The Walking Dead movies are already being set up in The Walking Dead season 10
+The Walking Dead movies have already being set up in main series and its spin-offs

 The Walking Dead Japanese phone mystery (opens in new tab): Here's what it means, and how it connects to AMC's wider universe

-Before we get into this, consider this your spoiler warning as we discuss key story beats that have taken place in The Walking Dead season 10 so far.
+Before we get into this, consider this your spoiler warning as we discuss key story beats that have taken place in The Walking Dead season so far.
 Happy to get into it?
 Okay, good.
-In The Walking Dead season 10 episode 13, Danai Gurira bows out of the show for good, after her character Michonne discovers Rick's boots (and a sketch of herself and Judith on a mobile phone) in a boat washed ashore on Virgil's island.
+In The Walking Dead season 10, episode 13 (opens in new tab), Danai Gurira bows out of the show for good, after her character Michonne discovers Rick's boots (and a sketch of herself and Judith on a mobile phone) in a boat washed ashore on Virgil's island.

 Naturally, this sends her on the hunt to find her long lost lover, several years after the events of his assumed demise in season 9, suggesting that the katana wielding queen of Alexandria could also be making an appearance in The Walking Dead movies herself.

 What's more, The Walking Dead showrunner Angela Kang confirmed to Insider (opens in new tab) that the Japanese message seen next to the picture translates to "believe a little longer", teasing it as "a hint at some larger story that took place."
 Scott Gimple also told Talking Dead (via ComicBook.com (opens in new tab)) that "both Rick Grimes and Andrew Lincoln would not give up those boots very easily", suggesting that the sheriff is potentially captured against his will.

-Hopefully the mainline show will continue to shed new light onto the whereabouts and status of this cowboy killer as it goes on but, for now, the mystery of the missing Rick remains shrouded by several unanswered questions...
+Hopefully the mainline show will continue to reveal more on the whereabouts and status of this cowboy killer as it goes on but, for now, the mystery of the missing Rick remains shrouded by several unanswered questions...